|Extremadura-Spain £1495* May|

 Spanish Imperial Eagle

-Following a private trip here in 2002 and very successful tours in 2004, 2005,2006, 2007 & 2012 Gone Birding run a tour to this superb region of Spain in May.
-This seven day tour will be based close to Trujillo, centrally located to the plains, and close to Monfrague National Park.
+Following a private trip here in 2002 and five very successful tours in subsequent years, Gone Birding run a tour to this superb region of Spain in May.
+This seven day tour will be based close to Trujillo, centrally located to the plains and close to Monfrague National Park.
 Accommodation will be for 5 nights in a converted farm, with bed, breakfast and evening meal supplied.
 With a night in a hotel NW of Madrid, within striking distance of some great birding and for our return flight from Madrid, where the tour will begin and end.
 The flights and your own travel insurance, which is compulsory, and personal drinks are the only extra costs.
 All guiding, ground transport, food and expenses are included in the tour price.
 Contact us for further details (contact page)

 *Plus flights, & compulsory travel insurance.